Management Consulting vs Investment Banking

 An investment banker’s responsibilities include giving financial advice, facilitating mergers and acquisitions, and helping businesses raise capital.
 They must know about the financial markets in order to assist clients in reaching their financial objectives.

-Below we will discuss the job descriptions of an investment banker so that you can better understand the career path of investment banking.
+Below is the job description of an investment banker to help you better understand career path of investment banking.

 The job description for an investment banker typically includes: